Key Takeaways

 5. Thimble: Best for Short-Term and Project-Based Coverage

 Mississippi's mix of agriculture, manufacturing, and tourism means risk profiles vary widely across the state.
-The table below breaks down each provider's rankings and estimated rates, so whether you're running a shrimp boat in Biloxi or a machine shop in Tupelo, you can compare options that fit your exposure and budget.
+The table breaks down each provider's rankings and estimated rates, so a shrimp boat operation in Biloxi and a machine shop in Tupelo can compare options that fit their exposure and budget.

 ERGO NEXT4.36$7818